hajame/RandomDungeonGenerator2000/documentation/test_report.md

 It can be seen that when n + m doubles, the average time quadruples.
 This suggests a time complexity of `O((n+m)^2)`, which is not line with the initial time estimation of `O(n+m)`, given in the [Project specifications document](https://github.com/hajame/RandomDungeonGenerator2000/blob/master/documentation/specifications.md).

+Unless there are severe flaws in the code, it is unlikely that an `O((n+m))` time complexity can be achieved using the current algorithm structure.
+This suggests that the initial estimation of `O((n+m))` was wrong.

-#### Suggestions for optimization
+#### Potential for optimization

-As __phase 2: 'fill remaining space with a maze'__ is the most time-demanding phase, more optimization there could lead to a faster, more efficient algorithm.
+As __phase 2: 'fill remaining space with a maze'__ is the most time-demanding phase, more optimization there could lead to a more efficient algorithm.